 Often, to play a song in the same key as the original recording, you will need to put a capo.
 The fret that it is on becomes your new ‘0’.
 So, for example, if you have a capo on fret 3, and your Tab says “2, 2, 2, 4, 5,” you’ll really be playing ‘5, 5, 5, 7, 8’.
 However, you won’t need to think about that.
 Just pretend the capo really is the nut of your guitar and you’ll be fine.

-Similarly, some songs will require that you tune to something other than standard if you want to fit with the recording.
-This is probably even more important than applying capos; if your strings aren’t tuned the same as the Tab says, the frets you play will sound nothing like the song.
+Similarly, some songs will require that you tune to something other than standard tuning if you want to fit with the recording.
+This is even more important when you’re using a capo; if your strings aren’t tuned the same as the Tab says, the frets you play will sound nothing like the song.